0XMohomiester/NoteHarbor-Arab-Regional-CTF-/README.md

 # NoteHarbor-Arab-Regional-CTF-

-This Repo contains the Solution of NoteHarbor challenge in Arab Regional Cybersecurity CTF 2023 Automated in Python scripts
+This Repo contains the Source Code of NoteHarbor challenge and the Solution of the challenge in Arab Regional Cybersecurity CTF 2023 Automated in Python scripts